Soliness613/SefariaViewer/README.md

 # Torah.py: Takes input in 3 formats to display text from the 5 Books of Moses.
 # torah.sh: similarly, just here for the convenience of runnning ./torah.sh.

+#the apiTesting directory is for experimenting. currently it has one
+#interesting thing-- getRelated.sh, which can print the related texts
+#from sefaria for a given verse, and does so inside of an fzf UI,
+#where one could be selected.